aprilzhizhou/hpc_projects/README.md

 # hpc_projects
-higher performance computing projects in c
+## Higher Performance Computing projects in C with MPI